mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # It is found in my GitHub repository:
 https://github.com/mstudiva/Mcav-Annotated-Transcriptome.git

-# Use the template included in this repository
+# Use the template included in this repository (the examples given use fc data, but can be easily changed to lpv)
 # Replace your datasets and factor names with those in your experiment
-# The template follows 3 analyses: full model, effect of site, depth, and interaction on
+# The natural template follows 3 analyses: full model, effect of site, depth, and interaction on
 # expression; comparison of shallow vs mesophotic expression across 4 sites; and comparison
 # of conserved genes across depths among sites
+# The transplant template produces plots for comparison of depth treatments for each time point

 #------------------------------
 # Weighted Correlation Network Analysis (WGCNA)